Nonlinear Models#

 Examples

-In this example we create a mix of unused and used symbols.
-Then the unused symbols are removed with
+This example creates a mix of unused and used symbols, and then removes the unused symbols.

-In this example we create a mix of unused and used symbols.
-However, unlike the previous example, we assign the unused symbol to a name in the namespace.
-This prevents the symbol from being removed.
+This example creates a mix of unused and used symbols; however, unlike in the previous example, the unused symbol is assigned to a name in the namespace, preventing from being removed.

 >>> from dwave.optimization import Model >>> model = Model() >>> x = model.binary(5) >>> y = x.sum() # create a symbol and assign it a name >>> model.minimize(x.prod()) >>> model.num_symbols() 3 >>> model.remove_unused_symbols() 0 >>> model.num_symbols() 3